pingcap/docs/tikv-configuration-file.md

 ### `enable`

 + Determines whether to use Raft Engine to store raft logs.
 When it is enabled, configurations of `raftdb` are ignored.
-+ If you need to downgrade to a version earlier than v5.4.0, Raft Engine must be disabled first.
++ If you need to downgrade to a version earlier than v5.4.0, please disable Raft Engine and restart TiKV first.
 + Default value: `"true"`

 ### `dir`